Things to do in One Day in Key West, Florida

 It was really easy to see why Key West was such a major tourist destination in the US.
 Its pastel colored houses, history, relaxing vibe, island feel that almost felt like we were on Caribbean island instead of being in the USA.
 We really wished we had more than a day here.
 There was so much to do for such a small island.
 We hope to get back and do some of their water activities, take part in the sunset celebration and visit more of their unique museums.
 If you’re looking for a tropical destination with plenty of attractions and activities, Key West makes for a fun getaway.

-Basics and Tips for Visiting Key West
+Basics and Tips for Spending One Day in Key West

 - Look into combining tours and attractions for discounts.
 Here are some discounts from the Chamber of Commerce.
 The conch train tour also hands out a booklet with several coupons.